 When I participated in a spiritual parenting class at my church, we were challenged to come up with a mission statement for our family.
 It took years for it to be revealed, but I finally settled on Be All God Created You To Be!
-When I drop my girls off at school each morning, I encourage them to Be all God created them to be, not their peers.
+When I drop my girls off at school each morning, I encourage them to be all God created them to be, not who their peers pressure them to be or become.
 My prayer is that they discover their true identity in God and live up to who He created for them to be.

 God uses our natural parental relationships to demonstrate the relationship He has with us.
 For some of us, that picture is not a good indication of how Our Heavenly Father would indeed love us, and in that case we must solely rely on His perfect love to embrace us and show us how He intended for that love to be.

 Luke 15:11-32 gives us a clear picture of the Fathers perfect love for His children.
 This is the story of a wasteful or reckless son who abuses the love of his father by taking his portion of the inheritance and journeying into a distant country.
 By his lifestyle choices, he abandons all that he knows and makes an unwise choice to live recklessly.

 It wasn’t until he becomes empty and without that he started to hurt.
 A bad famine arose and the prodigal son begins slopping pigs and would have eaten the pigs food, but wasn’t even afforded that luxury.
 Ever since he had become a citizen of that country, he was lost and in need of a Shepherd, someone to guide him.